5 Foods to Lower Bad Cholesterol Naturally

 Dietary fiber plays a crucial role in reducing cholesterol absorption from foods.
 Beans and dark leafy green vegetables are excellent sources of soluble fiber that can bind to bile acids and promote their excretion from the body.

-This process forces the liver to use up more cholesterol to create new bile acids, effectively lowering overall cholesterol levels.
+This process forces the liver to use up more cholesterol to create new bile acids, effectively supporting overall cholesterol levels.

 Beta-glucans, a type of soluble fiber found in oats, are particularly effective in this regard.